digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 specification should be able to produce and handle (notably the ``ANY_EXCEPTION_MESSAGE`` builtin function) such exceptions even if the package they are defined in has not been loaded.
-Any other usage like on the exception payload, like construction, projection, update or conversion from/back `'AnyException'`, requires the definition packages to be loaded.
+Any other usage on the exception payload, like construction, projection, update or conversion from/back `'AnyException'`, requires the definition packages to be loaded.

 As of LF 1.14 the only non-fatal exceptions that a builtin function